paintparty/devtools-console-customizer/README.md

 <br>

 ### Setting the background color and font in Firefox Developer Tools
-Currently, this extension only available for Chromium browsers.
+Currently, this extension only available for Chrome.
 You can, however, customize the font-family and background color of the dev console in **Firefox**, although this has to be done manually.

 First, open the Firefox Developer Tools on any page - just right-click and select **Inspect**.
 Then click on the *`•••`* button in the top right of this panel and select **Settings** to get to the Settings panel.
 You should see a **Themes** section which will let you select `Light` or `Dark`.